christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 var player1:Number = "Cam";
 ```

 ####Why are they called "Strings"?
 There's really no good answers here.
-Some people thinks it makes sense to use the phrase "string of characters" because strings just store a sequence (string) of letters, numbers, spaces, and other characters that people can type on their keyboards.
-Personally, I think the name "string" was a bad choice and that it would have made much more sense to call these things "text".
+Some people thinks it makes sense to use the phrase "string of characters" because strings just store a sequence (i.e., string) of letters, numbers, spaces, and other characters that people can type on their keyboards.
+Personally, I think the name "string" was a bad choice and that it would have made much more sense to just call these things "text".
 Oh well, we're stuck with what we've got.
 Whenever you're programming and you want to store or work with text in some way, you'll be working with *strings*.
+All programming languages use them, not just ActionScript.

 ####Naming Variables
-When naming variables, you should use [camelCase](#camelcase).
+When naming variables, the following rules apply:
+* No spaces
+* No weird characters--just alphanumeric ones--though you'll sometimes see programmers use the "_" character as well.
+* You can't start a name with a number
+* You can't use a *reserved word* such as

+**Important:** You should use [camelCase](#camelcase) for naming variables.
+This isn't strictly required, but I highly recommend it.

+**Important:** You can't use duplicate names.
+Whene

 ###Give it a try!
 Play around with [this example](http://www.christensenacademy.org/modules/beginning-actionscript/textpage/variable-declaration-and-assignment.fla) to help you understand how variables work.